 - non-horizontal arrangements without price restrictions; and

-- joint ventures for the marketing and supply of security equipment in foreign countries, among others.
+- joint ventures for the marketing and supply of security equipment in foreign countries.

 During 2019, the ICA renewed and amended the block exemption for the marketing and supply of security equipment in foreign countries.
 Prior to that, in November 2018, the ICA renewed and amended the block exemptions for joint ventures and for restraints that are ancillary to mergers.
 The purpose of the renewed block exemptions is to facilitate the conduct of business in Israel and to allow parties to transactions that do not significantly harm competition to execute their businesses promptly and without unnecessary regulatory burden.
-The renewed block exemptions also include a ‘self-assessment’ clause, according to which a restrictive arrangement will not require that approval of the Tribunal or the Director General if it does not raise significant concern of harm to competition in the relevant markets and if its purpose is not to reduce competition (regarding the block exemption for joint ventures, the self-assessment excludes joint ventures between competitors regarding marketing).
+The renewed block exemptions also include a self-assessment clause, according to which a restrictive arrangement will not require the approval of the Tribunal or the Director General of the ICA if it does not raise significant concern of harm to competition in the relevant markets and if its purpose is not to reduce competition (regarding the block exemption for joint ventures, the self-assessment excludes joint ventures between competitors regarding marketing).

-- on 6 March 2019, the Jerusalem District Court issued a sentence of 11 months of imprisonment and a criminal fine on an officer in one of the members of the ‘pruning cartel’ (which involved restrictive arrangements, fraudulent receipt and money laundering among tree pruning companies).
+On 6 March 2019, the Jerusalem District Court issued a sentence of 11 months’ imprisonment and a criminal fine against a company officer of one of the members of the pruning cartel (which involved restrictive arrangements, fraudulent receipts and money laundering among tree pruning companies).
 On 15 January 2020, the Supreme Court dismissed an appeal in the matter and increased the amount of forfeiture significantly, to a total of 4 million shekels.

 - rules pertaining to the collection of information by trade associations;